-For the reasons stated above, it costs a lot of money for us to make a good DVD or Blu-ray edition.
 We know Criterion discs are not inexpensive, but we feel they are a good value.
 If you can buy a Criterion disc at a price you think is absurdly low, it’s probably not a legitimate one.
-Good things to look for are our copyright and whether the specs for the DVD or Blu-ray’s audio, video, and features match those that appear on our website’s page for the film.
+Good things to look for are the Criterion copyright and whether the specs for the audio, video, and special features match what appears on the film page on our website.
 Although these steps cannot definitively determine a disc’s authenticity, you can feel more secure if this information is consistent.

 - Do you have a loyalty program for people who buy directly from your website?

 We appreciate the loyalty of our customers, and we do offer a loyalty points program.
 Here’s how it works: Every dollar you spend at the Criterion Store earns you a point.
-When you get to 500 points, we will send you a $50 gift certificate.
+For every 500 points you earn, we will send you a $50 gift certificate.
 To take advantage of this, you must register for a customer account at checkout with a valid e-mail address, so we can keep track of your total and credit your account.
 Shipping fees, sales tax, and gift certificates do not count toward the loyalty program.

 - Whom do I contact if I want to sell your titles in my store or license your films for television, nontheatrical screenings, or clips usage?

 - I’m seeing references to 4K on your website.
 Do I need a 4K player to play your films?

 - You will need a 4K player to watch our 4K discs.
 Select Criterion Blu-ray and DVD releases may feature either 2K or 4K digital transfers or restorations, and those discs are presented in a 1080 HD (Blu-ray) or 486 (DVD) resolution.